 Lawrence Housing Authority is a public housing agency in Lawrence, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+As of January 18th, 2019, Lawrence Housing Authority has 1 waiting lists that are open now or opening soon.

 Lawrence Housing Authority serves Lawrence.